VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/Terminology/a11yTerminology.md

 ### -- ... most commonly?
 Yep. **Assistive technology *are* for people with disabilities**.
 But there is no requirement to have a disability to use assistive technology.

-Many things used in everyday life of people who do not identify themselves as having a disabilities were *indeed designed* for people with disabilities.
+Many things used in daily life of people who do not identify themselves as having disabilities were *indeed designed* for people with disabilities.
 For example, ergonomic handles and speech recognition.
-Sometimes assistive technology

 **Users of assistive technology** is the term we're going to use when discussing appropriate **technical implementation**.

 ## People with disabilities
 Nonetheless, accessibility *does* focus on people with **disabilities**.
-So we are as **accessibility professionals**.
+Because people with disabilities are historically discriminated.
+So we do focus too, as **accessibility professionals**.

 ### Disability
 Disability is an ambiguous term with a definition dependant on its **model**.